donavance08/simple-chat-app-API/README.md

 # simple-chat-app-FE
-front end for a simple chat app
+Back-end API for a simple chat app

+please set .env for PORT and MONGOSERVER